 The Slade School of Fine Art opened in 1871 as a part of the University College of London.
 Its name comes from British art collector Felix Slade (1788-1868), who left money in his will to establish the school.
 He also helped to further art education at Oxford and Cambridge.
 Like the Académie Julian, the Slade School was a progressive alternative to the official academy.
 It was more inclined towards the avant-garde and open to female artists from the very beginning.

 Most of the great British modernists attended the Slade including Wyndham Lewis, Augustus John, Gwen John, Stanley Spencer, Duncan Grant, and Paul Nash.
-Notable professors have included Roger Fry, Philip Wilson Steer, Henry Tonks, and Lucien Freud.
+Notable professors have included Roger Fry, Philip Wilson Steer, Henry Tonks, and Lucian Freud.
 The Slade School of Fine Art continues to be an active art school.

 The Académie Julian, the Slade School of Fine Art, and other alternative art academies thrived as dissatisfaction towards official academies grew.
-While artists wanted to innovate, the École and the Royal Academy stayed conservative and continued to prize classically-inspired realism.
-This is sometimes called academicism or academic art, or Beaux Arts architecture.
-Academicism felt increasingly stuffy and stagnant when compared with Impressionism, Post-Impressionism, and even newer trends in late-19th century art.
+While artists wanted to innovate, the École and the Royal Academy stayed conservative and continued to prize classically-inspired Realism.
+This is sometimes called Academicism or academic art, or Beaux Arts architecture.
+Academicism felt increasingly stuffy and stagnant when compared with Impressionism, Post-Impressionism, and even newer trends in late-19th-century art.

 The Bauhaus had three facilities throughout its 14-year history: Weimar, Dessau, and Berlin.
 The Nazis closed the Bauhaus in 1933, and many Bauhaus artists soon fled Germany for America.

 Students at the Bauhaus came from 29 different countries.
-Key teachers included Paul Klee, Wasily Kandinsky, Marcel Breuer, and Ludwig Mies van der Rohe.
+Key teachers included Paul Klee, Wassily Kandinsky, Marcel Breuer, and Ludwig Mies van der Rohe.
 There were also many fabulous women associated with the Bauhaus.
 While the school itself no longer exists, its reputation and influence have far outlasted it.